 Choose „New“ and type in a name for the assetbundle.

-There may be a bug that makes it impossible to enter anything at the first time.
+There was a bug in the earlier version of Unity that made it impossible to enter anything at the first time.
 If you encounter that, deselect your prefab, select it again and try to enter the name of the assetbundle again.
-It should work now.
+It should work now .

 2j.
 Now go to Assets > Build assetBundles in the main tool bar.
 All assetbundles will be rebuilt and put into the assetbundle folder of your Unity project.
 Now we can take our model to the Tabletop Simulator